Two Philadelphia Inquirer owners sue publisher over editor firing

-Katz and Lenfest are part of the consortium Interstate General Media, which bought the Philadelphia Inquirer and its sister paper the Daily News in 2012 for $61 million.
+Katz and Lenfest are part of the Interstate General Media consortium which bought the Philadelphia Inquirer and its sister paper, the Daily News, in 2012 for $61 million.

 Marimow was fired by Hall on Monday in a saga that has taken many twists during the week as media watchers tried to discern why the two-time Pulitzer prize winner was abruptly ousted.